magic-index/generator-magic-node/README.md

 </div>

 # Describe
-This is a node back-end service generator that generates scaffolding and entity classes.
+This is a node background service generator that generates framework and entity classes.

 In order to ensure that the background required for a set of front-end projects can switch seamlessly between jhipster and nodejs, the interface specification and jhipster are as consistent as possible, including authorization and authentication methods.